Where do you put your money when you are saving for a goal that is between one and five years out?

 A Money Market Account (MMA) is very similar to a savings account.
 The most significant benefit of an MMA account over a savings account is that the interest rates and terms are usually better.

 The main difference between a savings account and an MMA account is what the bank can do with your money once you deposit it.
 When you put money into a savings account, the bank is restricted to making loans with your cash.
 However, with an MMA account, the bank can actually put your money into low-risk investments such as certificates of deposit, money market mutual funds, or government securities.

 Money Market Accounts are best used for substantial savings.
 For example, let's say you have been saving for a while now.
 You have accumulated a nice little pile of money and are looking for a place to stash it and earn some interest.
 That's where a Money Market Account comes into play.

-Usually, MMA accounts require a much higher minimum deposit.
+Usually, MMA accounts require a much higher minimum deposit, but the Money Market account from CIT Bank only requires a minimum $100 deposit.
 When shopping around, make sure to look for one with the best rates and no monthly fees.